 If you are repeatedly soaking through a tampon or pad every two hours, this is considered heavy menstrual bleeding and should be brought to your healthcare provider’s attention.

-What is the normal period volume for people *not* on hormonal birth control?
+What is the typical period volume for people not on hormonal birth control?

 Adult period volume

 An adult period usually lasts up to 8 days (9).
 Across the length of your period, it is typical for between 5 to 80 ml (that’s up to 6 tablespoons) of menstrual fluid to leave your body (10).

 The heaviest days of menstrual bleeding are usually at the beginning of the menstrual cycle (around the first and second day) (10).
 During the heaviest days of your menstrual cycle you may notice clumps or clots in your menstrual fluid—this is common.
 The color of your menstrual fluid may also change as you progress through your period, with bright red blood being more common as flow is heavy, and darker shades when your flow approaches the end of your period.

 The amount, length, and frequency of periods around the time of menarche can vary greatly.
 It’s common for cycles to be somewhat irregular for a few years after your first period.
 As you progress through adolescence, period amounts and cycles become more regular, but may still be somewhat variable (2,11).